-Prior to May 31, 2014, the Group's Board of Representatives set the rate structure for fiscal year 2015 plan participation with no further changes in plan design, including the application of \$2.5 million of excess fund balance to reduce rates.
-The rate structure resulted in an aggregate weighted rate decrease of 5.9%.
+Prior to May 31, 2015, the Group's Board of Representatives set the funding rates for its self-funded plans for fiscal year 2016 plans participation with no changes in plan design, and including the application of \$2.16 million of excess fund balance to reduce rates.
+The Group assigned a 2% increase to Fallon rates and a 9.7% increase to the Tufts and HPHC plan rates.